-Filing With Your Spouse
+3) Filing A Joint Bankruptcy Petition With Your Spouse

 One of the major drawbacks of joint filings has to do with the fact that some state laws limit the amount of property that couples get to protect.
 Joint filings are also not ideal in instances where one spouse owns a lot of non-exempt property.

 Filing for bankruptcy as married couples will always come down to the amount of property jointly owned.
 It also depends on the exemptions that the couples stand to enjoy.
 Finally, you should also consider how filing with a spouse may impact tax liability.

 4) Can I File Chapter 13 Without My Spouse?

 Yes, you can file a Chapter 13 bankruptcy case without your spouse, but your spouse’s income is included in your Chapter 13 case.
 Your spouse is not required to help you pay your Chapter 13 plan payment, but his or her income could increase the plan payment in some cases.
 Again, household income and household expenses are included in a bankruptcy case even though only one spouse files for bankruptcy relief.

 However, you can use the marital adjustment to reduce the impact your spouse’s income has on your Chapter 13 plan payment.
 The marital adjustment allows you to deduct your non-filing spouse’s separate and personal expenses from his or her income.

 You will find that the jurisdiction will view the martial deduction differently.
 However, some examples of items that can be included in the marital deduction are: